polymonster/hotline/readme.md

         swap_chain.swap(&device);
     }

-    // must wait for the final frame to be completed swap_chain.wait_for_last_frame();
+    // must wait for the final frame to be completed so it is safe to drop GPU resources. swap_chain.wait_for_last_frame();

-    /// must reset command buffers on shutdown otherwise they will leak COM objects (win32) cmd.reset(&swap_chain);

     Ok(());
 }
 ```